Developing Collaborative Business Relationships

 Organisations have long recognised that close, constructive working relationships are good for business.
 Many more are now realising that a structured, systematic approach to defining benefits, processes and competencies that will support delivery of such collaborative relationships is even better for their business.

-The Institute for Collaborative Working (ICW) recognised how a structured approach can support effective business relationships, and was the driving force behind the development of BS 11000, published in 2010, which has this year been published as ISO 44001.
+The Institute for Collaborative Working (ICW) recognised how a structured approach can support effective business relationships, and was the driving force behind the development of BS 11000, published in 2010, and was subsequently published as ISO 44001 in 2017.

 The specification is designed to be applicable to organisations of any size or structure.